-All of these seeds can be sown outside – in the ground – in August and September, for Zone 8.
-You only need a sunny spot and some water.
+All of these plants can be planted outside in August and September.
+You just need a sunny spot and some water.

-Most basic seed varieties can be found at your local garden or hardware store.
+Fall seeds & plant starts should be available at your local garden or hardware store.

 The key is moderately warm weather – not the blistering heat of summer or the cold, snowy days of winter (though some of these are hardy enough to make it through.)

 Lettuce is a total must!
-And since we eat with our eyes, it’s a good idea to plant some variety if you like a little depth to your salads.
+And since we eat with our eyes, it’s a great idea to plant a little variety.
+It will add so much depth to your salads.

 - Cover your basics with Romaine or Black-Seeded Simpson